docksal/docksal/docs/content/stack/understanding-stack-config.md

 ### docksal.yml {#docksal-yml}

 `docksal.yml` is a [Compose file](https://docs.docker.com/compose/compose-file/).
-It's the main configuration file for a project and controls its the settings for each service.
+It's the main configuration file for a project and controls the settings for each service.
 Use it to modify settings that are needed for anyone that uses your project.

 If you don't have this file in your project folder, fin will load the [default stack](#default-configurations),